MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/admin-takeover.md

 ## Admin takeover without Market Insights subscription

-Perform an ["internal" admin takeover](https://docs.microsoft.com/azure/active-directory/users-groups-roles/domains-admin-takeover#internal-admin-takeover) to get added as the global admin of the unmanaged directory and eventually integrate it a different managed tenant.
-Data gathered in Market Insights will still be available after admin takeover.
-However, users don't get migrated.
+When the domain admin takes over the unmanaged directory, if their managed directory *does not already have* a Market Insights or Microsoft Social Engagement subscription, the Market Insights solution with the data will be available after admin takeover.

 ## Admin takeover with existing Market Insights subscription

-Perform an ["external" admin takeover](https://docs.microsoft.com/azure/active-directory/users-groups-roles/domains-admin-takeover#external-admin-takeover) by adding the DNS domain name of the unmanaged directory to your managed Azure directory.
-Data from the unmanaged instance of Market Insights won't migrate to avoid overriding existing data.
-Users get migrated to the managed directory and so they can continue to use the service.
+When the domain admin takes over the unmanaged directory, if their managed directory *already has* a Market Insights or Microsoft Social Engagement subscription, data from the Market Insights solution will not be migrated.
+An administrator in Market Insights must explicitly [approve access for users](assign-user-roles.md#approve-a-new-user) migrated over from the unmanaged directory after the takeover.

 ### See also